Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 Enlist the Help of Our Chapter 7 Bankruptcy Attorneys Today

-Our team at Farmer & Morris Law, PLLC, understands how much your car means to you.
+Our bankruptcy lawyers at Farmer & Morris Law, PLLC, understand how much your car means to you.
 We can help you take steps to keep it while getting your debts discharged through Chapter 7 bankruptcy.